openl2m/docker-test/README.md

-# docker-test
+# Test OpenL2M using Docker Compose

-Docker configuration to quickly test OpenL2M (NOT for production use!)
+This is a Docker Compose configuration to quickly test OpenL2M (NOT for production use!)

 Please see the README.txt file for more details.